ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 1. Identify Sources: List all potential log sources, such as servers, databases, applications, and network devices.

-2. Choose a Log Collector: Select a log collector tool or software that aligns with your infrastructure, such as Rsyslog
+2. Choose a Log Collector: Select a log collector tool or software that aligns with your infrastructure, such as [rsyslog](https://www.rsyslog.com/doc/index.html)

 3. Configure Collection Parameters: Enable time synchronization through NTP to maintain accurate timelines, set parameters for which events to log and their intervals, and prioritize based on importance.